North West CDC raising $2 million to help retrenched residents

 He said: "We hope that through an event like this, we can continue to give people hope and help many of our families cope under these difficult circumstances."

-Ms Hany Soh (Marsiling-Yew Tee GRC) was also at the event and said the CDC will engage vulnerable groups about Covid-19 vaccines.
+Ms Hany Soh, another MP for Marsiling-Yew Tee GRC, was also at the event and said the CDC will engage vulnerable groups on Covid-19 vaccines.